Paris Jackson Not Engaged Despite Wearing Matching Rings With Boyfriend Gabriel Glenn

 Her most recent Instagram post is a photo of him and a revelation that they were playing “footsie” when the photo was posted.

-Gabriel posted a comment in response which was just a loving as Paris’ caption.
+Gabriel posted a comment in response, which was just as loving as Paris’ caption.

 View this post on Instagram